-Note 11: Employee Benefits
+Note 10: Employee Benefits

 The Foundation sponsors a Simplified Employee Pension Individual Retirement Arrangement (SEP IRA).
 Under this plan, the employer must make either a (1) matching contribution or (2) nonelective contribution.
-During the years ended June 30, 2020 and 2019, the Foundation made nonelective contributions in the amount of 5% of each employee's salary.
-Total employer contributions for the year ended June 30, 2020 and 2019, were \$9,386 and \$6,953, respectively.
+During the years ended June 30, 2021 and 2020, the Foundation made nonelective contributions of \$5,469 and \$9,386 during the years ended June 30, 2021 and 2020, respectively.